 The difference between the two models is in the treatment of the case in which several neighbors of a potential receiver transmit at the same time.
 In one model (formulated below), the result may be arbitrary (i.e., either one transmission is received or nothing is received (like in case of no transmission)).
-In the second model (formulated in the original paper), the result is that nothing is received.
+In the second model (formulated in the original paper), the result (in case of multiple transmissions) is that nothing is received.